fedbiomed/fedbiomed/README.md

 Arguments:

-- ``data-folder``: Data folder represent the folder path where datasets have been stored.
+- ``data-folder``: Data folder represents the folder path where datasets have been stored.
 It can be absolute or relative path.
 If it is relative path, Fed-BioMed base directory is going to be used as reference. **If `datafolder` is not provided.
 Script will look for
 `data` folder in the Fed-BioMed root directory and if it doesn't exist it will raise an error.**
 - ``config``: Config file represents the name of the configuration file which is going to be used for GUI.
 If it is not